Skip to content

 # Or use GOOGLE_APPLICATION_CREDENTIALS environment variable

-Dependencies Required: - com.google.cloud:google-cloud-pubsub
+Dependencies Required: - com.google.cloud:google-cloud-workflows-executions

 Authentication Options: - Service account JSON key file - Workload Identity (GKE) - Application Default Credentials